+'''

+import { P2PKH } from "spedn";

+let addr = new P2PKH(bob.getIdentifier());

+addr = P2PKH.fromKeyPair(bob.keyPair);

+addr = P2PKH.fromPubKey(bob.getPublicKeyBuffer());

+addr = P2PKH.fromAddress(bob.getAddress());

-let addr = new P2PKH(rts, bob.getIdentifier()); addr = factory.fromKeyPair(bob.keyPair); addr = factory.fromPubKey(bob.toPublicKey()); addr = factory.fromAddress(bob.toCashAddress()); // all the above are equivalent '''
+// all the above are equivalent

+'''

 P2PKH contracts can be spent just like any other contract - they have spend({sig, pubKey}) challenge, but you can also replace the whole signing callback with a convenient helper signWith(keyPair).
 Let's modify the previous example to spend additional input.